DC Optimal Power Flow

 1100.2 P[1]² + 853.4 P[3]² + 500 P[1] + P[2] + 257 P[3] + 123

-Setup Starting Values
+Setup Initial Values

 function is executed.

-Starting Primal Values
+Initial Primal Values

-Starting primal values are determined based on the generator
+Initial primal values are determined based on the generator

 and voltage

-fields within the DCOptimalPowerFlow
+fields within the DcOptimalPowerFlow

 type.
 By default, these values are initially established using the active power outputs of the generators and the initial bus voltage angles: